rwhalb/mtraceroute/README.md

              [-a || --asnresolver <ASN Resolver>] [ --vspread <Vertical Node Separation>] [--rtt] [--title <Title Text>] [--ts <Title Time Stamp>] [-v || --verbose <level>] [-h || --help]

 * Where <Target Host List> and <Destination Ports> are a comma separated string.
-The <Target Host List> can be in CIDR notation.
+The <Target Host List> can be in CIDR notation format.
 * Use the (--netproto) option to specify the MTR Network Protocol (Must be one of: "TCP" (Default), "UDP", or "ICMP").
 * Use the (--stype) option to choose the source port type: "Random" (Default) or "Increment".
 * Use the (--sport) option to specify a source port (Default: 50000) for source port type: "Increment".